jcaip/jcaip.github.io/_posts/2018-05-15-Variational-Autoencoders.md

 We can't optimize this directly, so instead we derive and optimize a lower bound on the likelihood instead.

 ## Autoencoders

-Unsupervised approach to learning a lower-dimensional feature representation.
-- Encoder network to map some feature vector $$z$$.
+An autoencoder consists of two parts.
+- An encoder $$f(x)$$ that maps some input representation $$x$$ to a hidden, latent representiation $$z$$,
-- Decoder maps $$z$$ back to the original input.
+- A decoder $$g(h)$$ that reconstructs the hidden layer $$z$$ to get back the input $$x$$ -
 ![autoencoder](https://deeplearning4j.org/img/deep_autoencoder.png)

+We usually add some constraints to the hidden layer - for example, by restricting the dimension of the hidden layer.
+An **undercomplete autoencoder** is one where $$dim(h) < dim(x)$$.

+By adding in some sort of regularization/prior, we encourage the autoencoder to learn a distributed representation of $$x$$ that has some interesting properties.

-We can train by minimizing L2 loss between the input and the output.
+We train by minimizing the $$L^2$$ loss between the input and output.
+It's important to note for an autoencoder to be efffective, we need some sort of regulazation/constraint - otherwise it's trivially simple for the autoencoder to learn the identity function.

-Encoder can be used to initialize a supevised model as a feature map.
+The autoencoder is forced to consider these two terms - minimizing the regularazation cost as well as the reconstruction cost.
+In doing so, it learns a hidden representation of the data that has interesting properties.
+For example. the encoder can be used to initialize a supevised model as a feature map.

-We assume our training data is generated from an unobserved, latent representation $$z$$.
-You can read more about autoencoders [here]()

 ## Variational Autoencoders
 As in regular autoencoders, we have our encoder and decoder networks, but because we are modeling probablistic generation, we generate a vector of **means** and **covariance** that represents $$z$$.